X

 Professional Carpet Cleaning

-While these DIY methods have shown success, the surest way to remove paint and preserve the integrity of your carpet is to call an IICRC certified carpet cleaner like Carpet Tech.
+While these DIY methods have shown success, the surest way to remove stubborn stains and preserve the integrity of your carpet is to call an IICRC-certified carpet cleaner like Carpet Tech.
 While harsh chemicals or soaps may remove the paint, it could damage your carpet or the padding underneath.
 Be sure to reach out to a professional to discuss your options.

 So, there you have it.
 Everything you need to know about getting paint stains out of your carpet: Remember, the sooner you get to cleaning the stain, the better.
 The longer it’s left to soak into the carpet fabrics and harden, the more likely you’ll have permanent Paris Grey stains where they shouldn’t be.
 Happy cleaning!